There are two types of COVID-19 test:

 If you test positive you will be contacted by a Test and Trace advisor.
 The advisor will provide isolation advice and usually ask you to isolate for ten days.
 They will also ask questions about where you have been so that they can identify anyone you have been in close contact with to help stop further transmission of the virus.
 Test and Trace will ask all close contacts to get a PCR test.
 It is important that you speak to a contact tracing officer and answer their questions to help to stop further transmission of the virus.

-You can get a LFD test if you have no symptoms and are not eligible for a PCR test for any of the reasons above.
+You can get a LFD test if you have no symptoms and are not eligible for a PCR test.

 About one in three people with COVID-19 do not have symptoms but can still infect others so if you aren’t eligible for a PCR test you should still do a rapid LFD test twice a week to check whether you have the virus.